pcarnah/apriltag-pywrapper/README.md

 If the border of the tag is detected then experiment with changing decode_sharpening.

 ## Pose Estimation.
 This wrapper does not contain ApirlTag's PoseEstimator.
 Pose estimation can be done using OpenCV via the PnP solver.
-The detector follows the ApirlTag convention of reporting
+The detector follows the ApirlTag convention of reporting corners in bottom-left, bottom-right, top-right, top-left order.